 Where treatment was urgent patients would be seen within 24 hours or sooner if possible.
+The dentist had an allocated slot each day for emergency appointments.
 The practice had a system in place for patients requiring urgent dental care when the practice was closed.
 Patients were signposted to the 111 service on the telephone answering machine and in the practice information leaflet.